MichaelSDavid/conure-lang/docs/info.md

 ```

 ### Performance
-Performance is comparable to Python, althought it can definitely be improved to exactly meet, and possibly surpass it
+Performance is comparable to Python, although it can definitely be improved to exactly meet, and possibly surpass it

 Here is a large class iteration below
 ```cs